Belém: Geography

 The municipality includes the islands of Mosqueiro, fringed by 14 freshwater beaches, and Caratateua which receive a large number of visitors in summertime.
 In addition to these and also near Belém, is the island of Tatuoca which is the location of one of the seven geophysical stations in the world, and the only station in Latin America.

 Climate

 Belém has a tropical rainforest climate (Köppen: Af) more subject to the Intertropical Convergence Zone than the maritime trade winds, and with no cyclones, that is a true equatorial climate.
 In all 12 months of the year, the city on average sees more than 60 mm of rainfall, so the city has no true dry season month.
 However, Belém features noticeably wetter and drier seasons.
 The wetter season spans from December through May, while the drier season covers the remaining six months of the year.
 Like many cities with a tropical rainforest climate, average temperatures vary little throughout the course of the year, generally hovering around 26.5 degrees Celsius.
-As one would expect, tropical rainforest is the natural vegetation in and around the city.
+Due to its location in the Amazon, tropical rainforest is the natural vegetation in and around the city.